 • Cast your Esurance All-Star ballot for Jones and other #ASGWorthy players

-Brittany Ghiroli has covered the Orioles for MLB.com since 2010.
-Follow her on Facebook and Twitter @britt_ghiroli, and listen to her podcast.
+Andrew Simon is a reporter for MLB.com based in the Washington metro area.
+Follow him on Twitter @AndrewSimonMLB.
 This story was not subject to the approval of Major League Baseball or its clubs.